• Skip to main content

 Marinated salmon kabobs on the grill are an easy skewer recipe that's ready in under an hour.
 They're full of flavor, and cooking them on the grill means that the fishy smell stays outside instead of lingering in your kitchen.

 For these easy skewers, cubes of salmon (or your fave fish) are quickly marinated in oil, garlic, lemon juice, and fresh herbs, then quickly grilled until flaky and tender.
-To round out the meal, serve them with a grilled avocado and tomato salad or another fresh spring vegetable, and spiced grilled plums for dessert.

 Jump to: